-- 5 whole quail eggs
+- 20 quail eggs

-- 1 teaspoon pink Himalaya salt
+- 1 tsp salt

-2. Take the flour and place it in a large mixing bowl.
-Next, beat 15 quail egg yolks, 5 whole quail eggs, and salt together.
+- Take the flour and place it in a large mixing bowl.
+Next, beat 10 quail egg yolks, 5 whole quail eggs, and salt together.
 After you have a smooth mixture, stir the yeast into the flour along with the smooth egg mixture.
 Stir these together until shaggy dough forms.
 If needed, add some lukewarm water.

-3. Next, turn the dough onto a previously floured surface and knead it until it becomes smooth and supple.
+- Next, turn the dough onto a previously floured surface and knead it until it becomes smooth and supple.
 Try to shape it into a ball, then place it into a lightly oiled bowl.
 Cover the bowl with a clean towel and let it rise in a warm and draft-free space until it doubles in size.